BlueWater Eliminator ReviewPrice: $233 List | $213.00 at Amazon Pros: Smooth and easy to handle, light for its diameter

 Cons: Threads in sheath frayed quickly

-In the category of thicker diameter workhorse ropes, the BlueWater Eliminator stands out for its lightness (64 g/m) compared to other 10.2mm ropes, such as the Maxim Equinox (66 g/m).
+In the category of thicker diameter workhorse ropes, the BlueWater Eliminator stands out for its lightness (64 g/m) compared to other 10.2mm ropes which weigh in at (66 g/m).
 It weighs just slightly less than the Beal Edlinger, also a lighter thick rope, but the Eliminator much smoother and nicer to handle.
 If you really want a workhorse rope, but weight is a major concern, look into the 10.1 Sterling Marathon Pro, which is a bit lighter (63g/m.)
-The Eliminator is in the same inexpensive price range as the Mammut Tusk and the BlueWater Pulse, but the it gives you extra thickness and strength for the same price.
+The Eliminator is in the same inexpensive price range as the Mammut Tusk and the BlueWater Pulse, but it gives you extra thickness and strength for the same price.

 10.2 Workhorse Rope

 For a 10.2 mm rope, this rope is on the lighter side.
-It weighs in at 64g/m while most other ropes of this diameter, such as the Maxim Equinox and the Maxim Glider, are 66g/m, which over the whole length of the rope adds up to make a difference.
+It weighs in at 64g/m while most other ropes of this diameter are 66g/m, which over the whole length of the rope adds up to make a difference.
 If using a workhorse rope for the extra durability, having a little less weight to carry is a bonus, and the Eliminator stands out in that respect.

-The Eliminaor has smooth handling and feed for a thicker rope.
+The Eliminator has smooth handling and feed for a thicker rope.

 Options and Other Versions